cmsc105-f24/cmsc105-f24.github.io/syllabus.md

 ### Welcome to Elementary Programming!

+Welcome to the course.
 I am thrilled to have you here and am looking forward to a semester filled with growth, learning, and success.
 Together, we will explore, create, and innovate.
 Let's make this an outstanding semester for everyone!

 ### Course Description